Mbareck21/google_data_analyst_capstone_2023/README.md

 ## Data Visualization <a name="data-visualization"></a>

-The script employs `ggplot2` to design bar charts representing the number of rides and average ride duration by rider type and weekday.
+The script employs `ggplot2` to design charts representing the number of rides and average ride duration by rider type and weekday.

 ## Analysis Summary <a name="analysis-summary"></a>